 Skip to main content

 Node providers give you a wire to the chain.
-0xArchive is the historical and live market-data API for Hyperliquid and Lighter, returning every order, trade, and fill from one key.
+0xArchive is the historical and live market-data API for Hyperliquid and Lighter, returning order books, trades, funding, open interest, liquidations, and venue-specific order-level depth through one API.
 They sit in the same stack and do different jobs.
 A node or RPC provider answers “can I reach the chain and submit a transaction?”
 0xArchive answers “give me the order books, trades, funding, open interest, liquidations, and order-level depth for Hyperliquid and Lighter, live and historical.”
 One returns RPC method results; the other returns normalized market-data records you can store, replay, and backtest.

 What Each Job Returns